swape/js-book/chapter1/arrays.md

 We use the array method called push to push new values to the end of the array.

-We can now get the values one by one by using the index position of that value.
+We can now get the values one by one, by using the index position of that value.

 ```javascript
 let myArr = ['one', 2, 3, 'four']